uniaquinas/emergeX/CONTRIBUTING.md

 * Make changes.
 * Submit a pull request.

 Please always add clear comments to your pull requests.
-We will do what we can to review all the pull requests within a few days.
+We will make every effort to review pull requests within a few days.

-You can read docs on [how to fork](https://help.github.com/articles/fork-a-repo/) if you need help.
+Read the docs on [how to fork](https://help.github.com/articles/fork-a-repo/) if you need help.

 ## Coding conventions

-Start reading our code and you'll get the hang of it :)
+We're flexible, but please write clean code and use good practices, e.g., sensible variable names.

 --------------------------------------------------------------------------------

-Thanks for your help.
+Thanks for your help! 😄

-Dario Cazzani and the Cisco Emerge Team
+Dario Cazzani & the Cisco Emerge Team